beemfx/ScrollGIN/README.md

 	It's pretty amazing to think that I have been working on this project for 2 and a half years and I still know how it works.
-Unfortunately I will probably not put much more work into it for a while as I am about to serve a mission for the Church of Jesus Christ of Latter-day Saints for two years.
-I hope I still have interest in game development when I get back, and I hope I finally put a sound engine in this engine.
+I hope I still have interest in game development in the future, and I hope I finally put a sound engine in this engine.

 About: